 |Altamonte Springs Campus

 The Altamonte Springs Campus opened in 2008 and serves one of the most densely-populated areas of Central Florida.
 The campus houses all of Seminole State's healthcare programs, as well as state-of-the-art health labs, and technology-enhanced classrooms equipped with the latest wireless network access.
-Construction on phase II at the campus, a health science and education building, is scheduled to begin in early 2016.
+Phase II of the master plan for the campus, includes construction of a health science and education building to accommodate growth in healthcare programs.

 The Oviedo Campus, which opened in 2001, is nestled among 185 acres, 120 of which are preserved natural woodlands and wetlands.
 The campus offers academic programs, including arts, science, math, technology, English, foreign language and adult education.
 The campus is also one of two locations for the Grindle Honors Institute.